 During an ERP session, the therapist and individual engage in a structured approach.
 Firstly, they collaborate to identify triggers and create a hierarchy of distress levels, arranging them from least to most distressing.

-Subsequently, the therapist guides the individual through gradual exposure to these triggers while assisting them in resisting the urge to perform compulsive behaviors.
+Subsequently, the therapist guides the individual through gradual exposure to these triggers while assisting them in resisting the urge to perform compulsive behaviours.

 A typical ERP session entails several components, such as: